uom

 Multiply Ratio and Angle

-Ratio and Angle cannot be multiplied, because of mismatching Kinds.
+cannot be multiplied, because of mismatching Kind

 Why would I want this to work?
-Imagine a weighted-mean function, here hard-wired for Length:
+Imagine a weighted-mean function, here hard-wired for Length

 pub fn mean_weighted_length(data: &[Length], weights: &[Ratio]) -> Option<Length> {